Can You Buy a House After Bankruptcy? Everything You Must Know

 • Conventional loans fit buyers who’ve strongly recovered, kept debts low, and want lower long‑term costs.

-• Matching your situation to the right program can shorten the time from past bankruptcy to owning a home.
+• Matching your situation to the right program and choosing the best mortgage lender can shorten the time from past bankruptcy to owning a home.

 Steps to Take Before Buying a House After Bankruptcy